Making a claim to an insurance provider can be stressful. Especially if it was your fault or could involve losing your ‘no claims’ bonus.

 5. Rear-end crash

-Rear-end crashes are very common, especially when a driver is distracted and has not seen you stop.
+Rear-end crashes happen frequently, especially when a distracted driver fails to see you stop.
 Occasionally, these are incidents of “crash for cash”.
 This is where drivers deliberately cause accidents to achieve an insurance pay out.
 This can involve a car in front of you slamming on their brakes for no reason to cause the driver behind to go into the back of them.
 If you think this could be the case, it’s important that you tell us about the accident as soon as possible.

-If you’re worried about ending up in one of these situations it may be worth getting a dashcam, not only do they act as a visible deterrent to criminals targeting you, but you’ll also have footage of the incident to support yourself in the event of an insurance claim being taken out against you[3].
+If you’re concerned about ending up in one of these situations, get a dashcam.
+It acts as a visible deterrent to criminals targeting you and provides footage of the incident to support your insurance claim.
+[3].

 You should also never use your phone while driving.
 Not only is it illegal, but it also puts you at a huge risk of ramming into the back of another vehicle.

-Though these situations can’t always be avoided, it’s important to protect yourself as best as you can.
-By having adequate car insurance coverage, you can have peace of mind knowing you’re protected.
+Though you can’t always avoid these situations, it’s important to protect yourself as best as you can.
+Adequate car insurance coverage gives you peace of mind, knowing you’re protected.

 Why not read of one What to do if you have an accident blog?